cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-CT   CrypTool (for instance used to characterize the whole CT project) CT1  CrypTool 1 = CrypTool version 1 (the version delivered with this readme) CT2  CrypTool 2 = CrypTool version 2 (uses .NET; runs under Win32) JCT  JCrypTool  = Java-CrypTool (runs under Win32, Linux and MacOS) QCT  QtCrypTool = never realized port of CT1 with Qt CTO  CrypTool-Online = CrypTool within a browser (the future)
+CT   CrypTool (for instance used to characterize the whole CT project) CT1  CrypTool 1 = CrypTool version 1 (the version delivered with this readme) CT2  CrypTool 2 = CrypTool version 2 (uses .NET; runs under Win32) JCT  JCrypTool  = Java-CrypTool (runs under Win32, Linux and macOS) QCT  QtCrypTool = never finally realized port of CT1 with Qt CTO  CrypTool-Online = CrypTool within a browser (the future)